athomasq/athomasq.github.io/navigation/writing.md

 *[Abraham's Curated Guide to Japan](https://abrahamthomas.gumroad.com/l/wwrni)*
-24,000 words; 60 original photographs; 1 opinionated writer – welcome to my e-book on visiting Japan!
-I lived in Japan for many years and have visited many times since then; this guide is the distillation of everything I've learned.
+24,000 words; 60 original photographs; 1 opinionated writer – welcome to my e-book on touring Japan!
+I lived in Japan for many years and have visited many times since then; this guide is the distillation of all my best advice.

 <br/>
 <br/>